Tokai Sanshi: Ideology

 Shiba Shirō was a political novelist whose stance can be considered as nationalist (kokusuishugi, 国粋主義).
 His having grown up in a samurai family and experienced his domain's destruction was an essential to the formation of Shiba Shirō's political ideology.

-An “enlighted” aspect of Tokai Sanshi's view lies in his understanding of power relations in the world and his refutation of hierarchy often hypothesized between “civilized” or hegemonic nations (Britain, France, and Russia) and the “undercivilized” (nations whose independence was threatened if not terminated by the imperialist nations).

 Because he witnessed his father Shiba Satazo's loyalty to Tokugawu shogunate, Shiba Shirō advocated the preservation of Japanese traditions and domestic economics.
 He supported the establishment of Tobokyokai (東邦協会), an organization that attracted people who advocate Nanshin-ron (南進論), Pan-Asianism, and economic independence in 1891, and took up responsibilities in Rikkenkakushinto (立憲革新党) in 1984.
 Both of them were active organizations in supporting a more rigid foreign policy against the westernization of Japan.